christinetzani/randomPokecard/README.md

 ## Features
 - Displays Pokémon cards with key details.
 - Fetches data dynamically from a Pokémon API.
-- Responsive design for seamless viewing on any device.

 ## Installation
 1. Clone the repository: